tomal02/CV/README.md

 - Maintained a loyal clientele through customer satisfaction and excellent customer service
 - Transitioned to nightshift to ensure store kept up in busy trading periods

+## Practical Skills

+### Thrive under pressure

+During my time managing my portfolio as a day/swing trader, I had to make split second decisions which would dictate whether or not I would take a trade.
+This taught me to manage my emotions, even when stakes were high, and to make calculated decisions and take the appropriate actions in the face of the outcome.
+One example of this is when I decided to take a measured stake in a company I had researched extensively, but unfortunately the next morning they had a negative press release published about them.
+This caused the stock to drop rather abruptly, and I had to decide whether or not to take the risk.
+After careful thought, I chose to reduce my position by half, in order to reduce my exposure - this paid off massively as the stock recovered and I ended up turning a profit.

+## Fast learner

+This was displayed throughout my time at Makers, but especially over the course of the final project Kusari.
+For this project I had to learn two new frameworks (React & Django) and become familiar with an entirely new language (Python).
+This was only possible due to the multiple times I had to learn new technologies and languages throughout my time at Makers.

+## Analytical thinker

+In my role as a day/swing trader, I had to make decisions based on technical analysis and market data.
+To accomplish this, I built my own indicators to use within my charting platform.
+I then used these indicators to visualise and analyse the various different data points, which I would then use to place the stock properly on a watchlist.

 ## Technical Skills

 - Languages: JavaScript/HTML/CSS, Ruby, SQL, Python, Java